Policy Tracker

 (a) “Autonomous passenger service vehicle” means an autonomous vehicle operating without a human driver for compensation or as part of a commercial enterprise for purposes of passenger transportation.

-(f) “Local incident technician” means a natural person who responds onsite on behalf of an autonomous vehicle operator to incidents involving an autonomous vehicle, including accidents that involve damage to persons or property, and requests for assistance from first responders.
-Local incident technicians shall be employees of the autonomous vehicle operator or a contractor registered with the Office of the California Highway Patrol pursuant to Section 38805. an entity contracted with the autonomous vehicle operator to provide local incident technician services that employs 50 or more local incident technicians.
+(g) “Local incident technician” means a natural person who responds onsite on behalf of an autonomous vehicle manufacturer to incidents involving an autonomous vehicle, including accidents that involve damage to persons or property, and requests for assistance from emergency response officials.
+Local incident technicians shall be employees of the autonomous vehicle manufacturer or an entity contracted with the autonomous vehicle manufacturer to provide local incident technician services that employs 50 or more local incident technicians.
+Local incident services may include towing services.

 38801.